Modeling the TMD shape function in $J/\psi$ electroproduction: Analysis of the TMDShF

 In Eq.~(\ref{eq:shape_function}), the LDMEs are evaluated at the scale $\mu_{b^*}$, whereas they are typically obtained at the quarkonium transverse-mass scale, $m_T = \sqrt{M^2 + P_{T\psi}^2}$, with $P_{T\psi}$ denoting the quarkonium transverse momentum.
 Consequently, the LDMEs must be evolved from $m_T$ to $\mu_{b^*}$ using the evolution equations summarized in Appendix~\ref{sec:appendix-1}.
 At tree level, the evolution is trivial, corresponding to the LDME evaluated directly at the final scale.
 At one loop, however, the evolution is off-diagonal, meaning that the running of a given LDME is influenced predominantly by the LDMEs of other states.
 In particular, the evolution of the $\, ^1S_0^{[8]}$ LDME is driven by the LDMEs of the $\, ^1P_1^{[1]}$ and $\, ^1P_1^{[8]}$ states.
 Since experimental determinations of these LDMEs are not available, we vary them within a reasonable range to assess the impact of their contribution to the evolution of the $\,^1S_0^{[8]}$ LDME.

 In Fig.~\ref{fig:LDME_evolution}, we display the evolution of the $\, ^1S_0^{[8]}$ LDME as a function of $b_T$, where the evolution scale is chosen as $\mu = \mu_{b^*}$.
 The panels correspond to two representative hard scales, and the colored curved denote different input values do the P-states LDMEs entering the evolution equation of the $\, ^1S_0^{[8]}$ state.
-Note that for the most of the LDME sets, the value of the P-states LDMEs are less than the S-wave LDMEs.
 For this analysis, we consider the SV set~\cite{Sharma_2013}, where $\braket{^1S_0^{[8]}}$ is equal to 0.018 GeV$^3$; although this value has been extracted at the scale $m_T$, here we consider the approximation $m_T \approx M$.
+We assume that the P-state LDMEs are suppressed with respect to the S-state LDMEs, and we also analyze the extreme case in which they are equal.
 The strength of this suppression is controlled by the choice of the P-wave matrix elements: small values produce only mild deviations, while larger values result in a more pronounced decrease.
 This sensitivity illustrates the interplay between S-wave and P-wave channels in the evolution kernel.
 The comparison between two panels highlights the scale dependence.
 The lower plots quantify the deviation with respect to the extracted $\, ^1S_0^{[8]}$ LDME.
 In the intermediate and NP domains, the deviation grows, reaching up to $\mathcal{O}(10 \% - 20\%)$, depending on the chosen P-wave inputs.
-Furthermore, we found that for P-wave LDMEs exceeding $\sim 0.1~\text{GeV}^3$, the $, ^1S_0^{[8]}$ LDME becomes negative in the intermediate and large-$b_T$ regions.
+Furthermore, we found that for P-wave LDMEs exceeding $\sim 0.1~\text{GeV}^3$, the $^1S_0^{[8]}$ LDME becomes negative in the intermediate and large-$b_T$ regions.
 Although it is clear we do not have any extraction for these LDMEs for $J/\psi$, after this naive analysis we conclude that the evolution is sensitive to the values of the P-states LDMEs and that this sensitivity is amplified at large $b_T$ and higher hard scales.
-Therefore, for a precise phenomenological analysis, the error induced by treating the LDMEs as constants could be significant.
+Therefore, for a precise phenomenological analysis, the error induced by treating the LDMEs as constants could be significant, but we do not include it in this work.
+As can be seen in Eq.~(\ref{eq:LDME_evolution}), the functional form of the evolution for the P-states is the same as for the S-states.
+Therefore, if we use the same range of values for the LDMEs of the D states used in this analysis, we expect the evolution to be formally identical in structure for the P -states.